 Do you struggle with accepting change?
 Does fear of death, keep you from actually "living" your life?
 What old, unneeded, part of yourself are you resistant to letting go of, even though you know it would set you free?

 Only the fearless little child in the foreground holds a flower up to death.
 Children don't get scared of change the way adults do...
-Children don't fear death, because they don't understand a fear of "the great beyond".....
-They were just there not too long ago!
-Why be afraid of a realm of infinite joy, reunion, relief, rebirth, peace, and laughter?
+Children don't fear death, because they don't understand a fear of the realm beyond.
+It’s a land filled with infinite light, where they were just residing not too long ago.
+What’s so scary about a realm of infinite peace, release, joy and laughter?

 Look closely at the background of the Death card...past the river...way up in the distance where the two towers form a gate.
 A realm of light lies beyond, represented as either a rising or setting sun.
-Whether it is rising or setting sun is unimportant...for as the sun setting here it is simultaneously rising somewhere else.
+Whether the sun is rising or setting is unimportant...for as the sun is setting here, it is simultaneously rising there.
 Is that a "shining city" illuminated in the sun's radiance?